randomdude999/xkcd/README.md

 ### Platform-independent

 Download / `git clone` the repository.
-If you are not a developer, you can delete all files except `xkcd.py`.
+If you are not a developer, you can delete all files except `xkcd.py` and `search.zip`.

 ### Linux

 (Should work in OSX too)

 Open a terminal.
 Then make sure you are in the directory you downloaded.
 Type:

-`sudo cp xkcd.py /usr/local/bin/xkcd`
+    sudo cp xkcd.py /usr/local/bin/xkcd

 This will copy `xkcd.py` to `/usr/local/bin` under the name `xkcd`.

+If you also want searching:

+    unzip search.zip
+    sudo mkdir -p /usr/share/xkcd
+    sudo cp titles.txt transcripts.txt /usr/share/xkcd

 Now type `xkcd` to test if it worked.

 ## Tests

 This script uses the standard `unittest`.
 To test, `cd tests` and run `test.py`.
+Note: testing search functions requires that the `search.zip` file be unpacked to the tests directory.